 Your trek will begin after having some breakfast towards Dharamsala.
 The walk is refreshing, with birds chirping and wildflowers along the route.
 As you gain some elevation, the views of mountains become much clearer.
 The trek for today isn't so exhaustive, so you can walk at a slow pace while enjoying the amazing views.

 Overnight stay in Dharamsala.

-This day is the first acclimatization stop of our trek.
-It has been set aside in the trek to explore Dharamsala, acclimatize your body against the change in altitude, and also get some rest.
-As the altitude keeps on increasing throughout the trek, the oxygen level, and air pressure decrease, thus your body needs to be accustomed to this change.
+Today is the first acclimatization stop of our trek.
+It has been set aside in the walk to explore Dharamsala, acclimatize your body, and also get some rest.
+As the altitude increases throughout the trek, the oxygen level and air pressure decrease, so your body needs to adapt to this change.
 Hence, on this day, you will hike up and around Dharamsala to explore its beauty.
-For more clear Himalayan views, you can hike to a vantage point.
+For more clear Himalayan views, you can walk to a vantage point.

 Overnight stay in Dharamsala.